What is space debris and how dangerous is it?

 While space debris is unlikely to affect space travel, it will lead to significant problems for spaceflight around Earth.

-The risk would be highest for objects orbiting at an altitude of around 1,000 kilometres (620 miles), which is used for communications and Earth observation.
+The risk would be highest for objects orbiting at an altitude of around 1,000 kilometres, which is used for communications and Earth observation.

 "We will still be able to travel to Mars because we will transit very fast through this problematic region," Krag said.